varworkshop/varworkshop.github.io/_pages/calls.md

 nav_order: 2
 ---

+### Extended Abstracts and Demos

-We invite submissions of extended abstracts and encourage extended abstract submissions to be accompanied by a demo during the workshop.
+We invite submissions of extended abstracts.
+We encourage workshop contributions to be accompanied by a demo to be shown during the workshop.
 While live demos—such as web-based ones or those running on hardware like phones or laptops are highly encouraged, for this first edition of the workshop, video demos will also be accepted to accommodate any challenges participants may face in transporting their demo setups or devices to the workshop.
 The review process will be double-blind.
-Participants will be asked to upload their extended abstract (with demo plans) to CMT.
+Participants will be asked to upload their extended abstracts (with demo plans) to CMT.

+### Topics

+We invite contributions on topics relevant to the development of vision-based assistants such as, (but not limited to):
+- Streaming/online vision-language models
+- Real-time activity understanding
+- Grounding of vision-language models
+- Ego-centric video understanding
+- Language and robot learning

 ### Important Info: